 Signs of generalised DLE include:

 The patient's main concern is the unsightly appearance of the plaques, but they may also be itchy or sore.

 DLE is often diagnosed from its distribution in sun-exposed sites and the clinical appearance of the plaques.
 After a careful history, the patient with DLE should undergo a thorough general examination, to find out if other forms of lupus may be present.

 The diagnosis is usually confirmed by skin biopsy, in which typical features of lupus are noted: interface and periadnexal dermatitis, follicular plugging, atrophy and scarring.
 Direct immunofluorescence is often positive in lesional skin in DLE (positive lupus band test).

 The Cutaneous Lupus Erythematosus Disease Area and Severity Index (CLASI) was developed in an attempt to classify the severity of cutaneous LE.
 A score of activity and damage due to the disease is calculated in each of 12 anatomical locations (refer to the original published paper for details).

 Patients with DLE will usually have blood tests at the time of diagnosis and from time to time afterwards.

 Circulating autoantibodies are found in about 50% of patients with DLE.

-Discoid lupus erythematous may leave permanent scars, even when active disease has responded to treatment.
+Discoid lupus erythematosus may leave permanent scars, even when the active disease has responded to treatment.

 The following measures are important to reduce the chance of flares of DLE.